BUPTSSE-Zero/micronurse-iot-sol/README.md

 `$REMOTE_HOST` refer to address of remote host that you want to sync code to.

-By default, syncing path on remote host is `~/micronurse-iot-sol`.
+By default, remote user is `root`, and syncing path on remote host is `/home/root/micronurse-iot-sol`.

 NOTE: This script will NOT sync any file under directories `node_modules` and `bower_components`.